openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/classification/multi_class_classification.rst

 In Semi-SL, the pseudo-labeling process is combined with a consistency loss that ensures that the predictions of the model are consistent across augmented versions of the same data.
 This helps to reduce the impact of noisy or incorrect labels that may arise from the pseudo-labeling process.
 Additionally, our algorithm uses a combination of strong data augmentations and a specific optimizer called Sharpness-Aware Minimization (SAM) to further improve the accuracy of the model.

-Overall, OTX utilizes powerful techniques for improving the performance of Semi-SL algorithm with limited labeled data.
+Overall, OpenVINO™ Training Extensions utilizes powerful techniques for improving the performance of Semi-SL algorithm with limited labeled data.
 They can be particularly useful in domains where labeled data is expensive or difficult to obtain, and can help to reduce the time and cost associated with collecting labeled data.

 .. _mcl_cls_semi_supervised_pipeline: